SAP-samples/abap-cheat-sheets/README.md

   - Check the console output.
     > [!NOTE]
     >- Check the notes on the context and the ABAP syntax used that are included as comments in the class.
-    >- Due to the amount of output in the console, the examples include numbers (e.g. 1) ..., 2) ..., 3) ...) that represent the headers of each example code section.
-Also, in most cases, the variable name is displayed in the console.
-Therefore, to find the relevant output in the console more easily and quickly, simply search the console for the number (e.g. search for *3)* for the particular output) or variable name (*CTRL+F* in the console), or use breakpoints in the code to check variables in the debugger.
+    >- Due to the amount of output in the console, in many cases, the variable name is displayed in the console.
+Therefore, to find the relevant output in the console more easily and quickly, simply search the console for the variable name, or use breakpoints in the code to check variables in the debugger.
+    >- Many of the example classes are structured as follows:
+    >   - Code snippets are organized by topic within dedicated methods (`m01_...`, `m02_...`, `m03_...`, and so on) to avoid overcrowding in the `if_oo_adt_classrun~main` method implementation.
+The `if_oo_adt_classrun~main` method must be implemented when specifying the `if_oo_adt_classrun` interface.
+It enables a class to be executed and display data object content (using the `out->write( ... )` method call).
+    >   - These methods, named with an M followed by a digit, are called dynamically in the `if_oo_adt_classrun~main` method implementation.
+The method names are retrieved into an internal table using Runtime Type Identification (RTTI).
+For more information on RTTI, refer to the Dynamic Programming cheat sheet.
+    >   - The table is iterated over, and only methods that follow the naming convention are called.
+The interface reference variable `out`, which is bound when executing the class, is passed to the individual methods to enable displaying data object content.
     >- You may want to clear the console by right-clicking in the console and choosing *Clear* before running another demo class to avoid confusing the output of multiple classes.
+Note that you can also add a setting to automatically clear the console.
-- Programs:
+- Classic programs (_reports_):
   - The programs included in the repository can be executed with *F8* (or *Run* → *Run As* → *1 ABAP Application*).